-During the past year a large and commodious building, three stories in hight, has been erected for the accommodation of the inmates of the usylum.
-Since the foundation of the inmates of the usylum.
-Since the foundation of this institution nearly one bundred females have been received, most of whom have been reformed by the influence and attention of those in charge.
+During the past year a large and commodious building, three stories in height, has been erected for the accommodation of the inmates of the asylum.
+Since the foundation of this institution nearly one hundred females have been received, most of whom have been reformed by the influence and attention of those in charge.
 At the present time there are sixty penitents, attended by seven Sisters of Mercy.